natkalia/new-wave-rest-api-kodilla-21.5/README.md

 ## Running

-`node server` or `nodemon server` for more convenient development (you need to specifically install nodemon in the second case)
+* `node server` or `nodemon server` for more convenient development (you need to specifically install nodemon in the second case)

+* default `yarn start` or `npm start` uses nodemon under the hood

 ## TODO's
-- [ ] add validation: check if all data is provided and if no, respond with message with error (not necessarily json)
+- [ ] add validation: check if all data is provided and if no, respond with message with error (json msg and error code 404)
 - [ ] add error handling in endpoints when there is no record with searched id